Personal Academic Tutor

 • At least three meetings during each academic year to discuss academic progress.

-• Subject-specific academic advice and guidance throughout the programme.
+• Subject-specific academic advice and guidance throughout your course.

 • Direct or refer students who are experiencing any issues to appropriate sources of specialist support within or beyond the University community.

-• Engage with the electronic attendance monitoring records of individual PAT students.
+• Engage with the electronic attendance monitoring records of individual students.

 • Contact and arrange meetings to support students who are not attending taught sessions regularly for any reason.